thenpingme/docs/configuration.md

 }
 ```

+### Project defaults <dl class="ml-3 mt-1.5 align-top inline-flex items-center px-3 py-1 rounded-full text-sm font-medium leading-4 bg-indigo-100 text-indigo-900 tracking-tight"><dt class="sr-only">Tailwind CSS version</dt><dd>v3.1+</dd></dl>

-Relatedly, from version [3.1.0](https://github.com/thenpingme/thenpingme-laravel/releases/tag/3.1.0) of the client package, you may configure project-wide setting defaults.
+Relatedly, you may also configure project-wide setting defaults directly within your application.

 These values, when set, will be the default for all tasks in your project and take precedence over the default values used by thenping.me.

-Any tasks-specific settings will override the project defaults.
+Task-specific settings will take precedence over any project defaults.

 ```php
 // config/thenpingme.php